 I used to read 1 Corinthians 2:9 as a reference to the blessings God has prepared for us in glory.
 I think that’s still part of it, but I think that what Paul is talking about when he refers to what no eye has seen, nor ear heard, nor heart conceived is Christ crucified, revealed in the fullness of time as the grand design of God’s wisdom, hidden in a mystery from before the ages began.

 It has long been my practice to pray before every sermon that God would give us eyes to see, ears to hear, and hearts to understand all that is contained in the gospel of Jesus.
+We must not go beyond what is written, but rather go as deeply as we can into the God’s hidden wisdom which has been revealed in the Scriptures by Christ.
 Working through the Old Testament background behind Paul’s use of that language sharpens my understanding of what I’m praying there.

 FREE eBook: Fruitfulness and Faithfulness: God’s Mission and Mandate of Every Christian

 Grow in God’s Plan for Your Fruitfulness and Faithfulness

 Invest Your Life Well